-The mission of the Alamance Chamber is to enhance the welfare of business and to promote and stimulate economic vitality in the Alamance County area for the benefit of its members and the community.
+The mission of the Alamance Chamber is to enhance the welfare of business and to promote and stimulate economic vitality in the Alamance County area for the benefit of its investors and the community.
 Support of the existing companies in Alamance County is a key component of the economic development activities of the Chamber; one of the biggest components to a company’s success is the quality of their workforce.
 Alamance County has multiple resources to assist with your workforce training needs.

 The largest, and most recognized is the North Carolina Customized Training Program.
 North Crolina was the first in the nation to develop training programs as part of the state’s economic development recruitment efforts.
 Services are provided through the NC Community College System.
 Read more about Customized Training at Alamance Community College.